SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 Node
 ============

-Node mostly host the valid/ready arbitration signal, and the hardware signal required for all the SignalKey values going through it.
+Node mostly hosts the valid/ready arbitration signals, and the hardware signals required for all the SignalKey values going through it.

 You can access its arbitration via :